Skip to main content

 Analyst Summary

-Both Riiid and Coursera compete directly in the AI Education space, making this a head-to-head matchup within the same market segment.
+Within AI Education, Riiid and Coursera rank among the most closely watched rivals.
 Riiid develops AI-powered adaptive learning and test preparation technology, most notably the Santa TOEIC app, which uses reinforcement learning and knowledge tracing algorithms to personalise English proficiency test preparation for individual learners based on their demonstrated strengths and weaknesses.
 Coursera is a publicly-traded online learning platform founded in 2012 that offers courses, specializations, and degree programs across multiple disciplines, with significant focus on AI and machine learning education.

 Metrics Comparison